 - Shared IPs to add anonymity

 - An adequate number of servers should be offered

-- Internet kill switch that stops all traffic if ever the VPN connection drop
+- Internet kill switch that stops all traffic if ever the VPN connection drops

-If you are not particularly tech-savvy, then selecting the best VPN for Chrome might seem troublesome to you.
+If you are not tech-savvy, selecting the best VPN for Chrome might seem troublesome.
 Therefore, we have brought forth this article to help you choose the VPN to Chrome that suits you best.

 - Exclusively featured VPN software